brand impact awards

-Welcome to the third annual Brand Impact Awards
+Welcome to the fifth annual Brand Impact Awards

-An international awards scheme that celebrates creative excellence and consistency across branding design, brought to you by Computer Arts.
+An international awards scheme that celebrates creative excellence and consistency across branding design, brought to you by Computer Arts and Creative Bloq.

-The Brand Impact Awards are judged in two distinct streams – branding programmes and branded campaigns – and according to sector, with 23 different categories including fashion, sport, entertainment, culture and not-for-profit.
+The Brand Impact Awards are judged in two distinct streams – Branding Programmes and Branded Campaigns – and according to sector, with 24 different categories including fashion, sport, entertainment, culture and not-for-profit.
 This means that the work will be judged within the category that it was designed for, alongside other pieces of that nature.

 The Brand Impact Awards will also acknowledge design’s power to make a difference to society as well as commercially through the Social Impact Award, the winner of which will be selected by the judges.
 And because we know that teamwork lies at the heart of effective branding we’ll be honouring the best collaborations, in a special prize.

-The Brand Impact Awards differ from other schemes on three main counts:
+The Brand Impact Awards differ from other schemes on three main accounts:

-Judges will be looking for consistent quality of idea, design and execution across more than one media through which a brand is seen.
+Judges will be looking for consistent quality of idea and execution across two or more brand touchpoints.